lammpstutorials/lammpstutorials.github.io/docs/sphinx/source/tutorials/level3/reactive-silicon-dioxide.rst

     Figure: Distribution of charge of silicon (positive, blue) and oxygen (negative, orange) after deformation.
 The stars correspond to the charge distribution during deformation.

-..  container:: justify

 As expected, the final charge distribution slightly differs from the previously calculated.
 In my case, no new species were formed during the simulation, as can be seen from the *species.log* file:

 ..  code-block:: lammps